There are many great opportunities for forward-thinking businesses at the moment, but there are also unique challenges as well.

-Here are ten ways in which you can make your business less wasteful and potentially more profitable.
+Here are ten ways in which you can make your business more economical and potentially more profitable.

 Electricity and gas bills are two of the leading expenses facing businesses of all sizes, and yet they’re also an area in which substantial savings can be made.
 Studies show that energy bills make up around 20% of the total running costs for an average office building, and as we use more and more technology on a daily basis, this percentage is likely to rise further in the years to come.
 That’s why examining your utility bills, and looking at deals from alternative energy suppliers, should be done on an annual basis.
 Smaller companies can often provide the best deals, and adopting greener energy supplies can also provide a good news story for your company.